coder/docs/setup/updating.md

    **Workspace** Providers and enable **NetV2** for the **Built-in provider**.

 1. Enable **NetV2** for each of your workspace providers.
-Validate that you can rebuild your workspaces..
+Validate that you can rebuild your workspaces.
 You may need to update DNS or TLS configurations for your clusters.

 1. After you've upgraded all of your workspace providers, enabled NetV2, and